 Look at your child’s health history, and identify any risk factors that might make potential consequences greater than average.
 Many parents are worried about their child getting sick at camp, but there’s an even greater worry that we urge you not to overlook: Your child could come home as an asymptomatic carrier… Meaning they could shed the virus to someone who’s at high risk.

-The truth is that we will be living with the novel Coronavirus (with or without a vaccine) far into the future.
+The truth is that we will be living with the Coronavirus (with or without a vaccine) far into the future.
 Every family will have to decide at what level they are comfortable traveling, interacting with friends, and venturing out into public places.
 These decisions will likely shift with time, as more data is available, and must be based on each individual’s perception of their own risk factors.

 Emily Oster uses this decision-making tree: